Average Customer Review:

 If, on the other hand, you'd like to color your whole head plus add highlights, L'Oréal Paris Couleur Experte (Est. $14) combines a permanent base color (there are 10 shades) with a coordinating shade of highlights for a two-step process.

-InStyle magazine named L'Oréal Paris Couleur Experte its "Best Highlight Kit" for 2015, and it's among the top-rated at-home hair highlighting products at TotalBeauty.com, Ulta.com, Amazon.com and Target.com, earning high ratings from thousands of reviewers.
+InStyle magazine named L'Oréal Paris Couleur Experte its "Best Highlight Kit" for 2015, and it's among the top-rated at-home hair highlighting products at TotalBeauty, Ulta, Amazon and Target, earning high ratings from hundreds of reviewers.
 While users admit that it can be time-consuming and takes some practice to perfect the process, many reviewers say their results look as good or better than what they'd get from a professional salon treatment -- at a much lower cost.

 If you are looking for an easier-to-use product than the hair highlighting kits above, a "multi-dimensional" hair color product might be worth considering.
 While the highlights resulting from these products are typically less noticeable, multi-dimensional hair color is a good choice for those who are looking for a simpler at-home hair color option with natural-looking results.

-Among those, Clairol Nice 'n Easy (Est. $21 for three) looks like a top option.
-It earns high marks from users at Amazon.com.
+Among those, Clairol Nice 'n Easy (Est. $8) looks like a top option.
+It earns high marks from users at Amazon.
 Most say the one-step kit is easy to use and really does deliver multidimensional color, although a few users say they didn't notice any highlights.
-We also saw good feedback for a few other products, notably Garnier Hair Color Sensation Rich Long-Lasting Color Cream (Est. $12 for three) and L'Oreal Paris Feria Multi-Faceted Shimmering Color (Est. $9).
+We also saw good feedback for Garnier Color Sensation Rich Long-Lasting Color Cream (Est. $12 for three), a customer favorite at Target.

 While, as noted in the introduction, men can use most of the hair coloring products in this report, hair dyes targeted specifically to men, such as Just for Men, tend to be simpler to use than those targeted toward women.
-For example, Just for Men AutoStop Men's Hair Color (Est. $21 for three), Just for Men Touch of Gray (Est. $24 for three) and Just for Men Mustache and Beard (Est. $29 for three) all take only five minutes, and all are customer favorites at sites such as Amazon.com and Target.com.
-They're available in 10, seven and nine shades, respectively.
+For example, Just for Men Original Formula (Est. $21 for three), Just for Men Touch of Gray (Est. $24 for three) and Just for Men Mustache and Beard (Est. $23 for three) all take only five minutes, and all are customer favorites at sites such as Amazon and Target.
+They're available in 13, four and 10 shades, respectively.

 While all of the Just for Men products get good user reviews, there have also been reports of users suffering itching, burning or allergic reactions after using them.
 Like most hair dyes, Just for Men warns users to do a skin allergy patch test before every use.
 Allergic reactions can happen, even if you've used the same product in the past with no problems.

-Clairol Natural Instincts Hair Color For Men (Est. $24 for three) also earns positive feedback from users at Amazon.com.
-It comes in five shades and, like the regular Clairol Natural Instincts (Est. $21 for three) hair color highlighted in our section on the best non-permanent hair color, lasts for about 28 shampoos.
+Clairol Natural Instincts Hair Color For Men (Est. $24 for three) also earns positive feedback from users at Amazon.
+It comes in five shades and, like the regular Clairol Natural Instincts (Est. $23 for three) hair color highlighted in our section on the best non-permanent hair color, lasts for about 28 shampoos.
 It's an all-over color formula designed to blend away grays.
-It takes about 10 minutes, and it includes Vitamin E and aloe to restore natural hair color for natural-looking results.
+It takes about 10 minutes, and it includes Vitamin E and aloe.
 Some reviewers say it lasts longer than Just for Men hair color, but like other at-home color products, some users report skin irritation and burning, particularly if they leave the product on for more than the recommended 10 to 20 minutes.